• Skip to primary navigation

 SLOW COOKER

-• It’s ok if just the very top of the breasts are poking out of the liquid.
-If more than that, you can add in a little more hot water.
-Cover and cook on high for 2 ½ - 3 ½ hours, medium for 3 - 3 ½ hours or low for 4-4 ½ hours.
+• Ensure the chicken is fully submerged in the stock, add a little more hot water if needed.
+Cover and cook on high for 2 - 2 ½ hours, medium for 3 -4 hours or low for 6 hours.
 All slow cookers are different, yours may take longer but test at these times.
-In my slow cooker, small breasts take 2 hours on high where as large take 2 hrs 30.

 INSTANT POT